FuelLabs/sway-standards/README.md

 ##### [Multi Asset Vault](./examples/src6-vault/multi_asset_vault/)

-A basic implementation of the vault standard that supports any number of sub vaults being created for every AssetId.
+A basic implementation of the vault standard that supports any number of sub vaults being created for every `AssetId`.

 ##### [Single Asset Vault](./examples/src6-vault/single_asset_vault/)

-A basic implementation of the vault standard demonstrating how to restrict deposits and withdrawals to a single AssetId.
+A basic implementation of the vault standard demonstrating how to restrict deposits and withdrawals to a single `AssetId`.

 ##### [Single Asset Single Sub Vault](./examples/src6-vault/single_asset_single_sub_vault/)

-A basic implementation of the vault standard demonstrating how to restrict deposits and withdrawals to a single AssetId, and to a single Sub vault.
+A basic implementation of the vault standard demonstrating how to restrict deposits and withdrawals to a single `AssetId`, and to a single Sub vault.

 #### SRC-7; Arbitrary Asset Metadata Standard Examples